-For more information please visit kandicomergolf.com or stop by and visit us at Kandi Comer Golf located just outside Charlottesville at Old Trail Golf Club in Crozet, VA.
+For more tips please visit our website at kandicomergolf.com or stop by my office located at Old Trail Golf Course located just outside Charlottesville in Crozet, VA.